cloud-on-prem/wingman/docs/ARCHITECTURE.md

     *   Once the process confirms it's running and listening on a port, the `ServerManager` creates an `ApiClient` configured with the port and secret key.
     *   It checks server health via `/status` endpoint.
     *   It configures the agent by:
-        *   Fetching available versions from `/agent/versions`
+        *   Fetching available versions from `/agent/versions`.
+        *   Adding the "developer" extension via `POST /extensions/add`.
-        *   Creating the agent with appropriate provider and model via `/agent`
+        *   Updating the agent's provider, model, and version via `POST /agent/update_provider`.
-        *   Adding extensions like the "developer" extension via `/extensions/add`
+        *   Setting the initial system prompt via `POST /agent/prompt`.
     *   The status is updated to `RUNNING` and propagated to the Chat Webview.
 3.  **Stopping:**
     *   The `stop` method (triggered by command or extension deactivation) sends a termination signal to the `goosed` process.